anngvu/accent/README.md

 With more power comes more responsibility.
 Unlike interacting with generative AI in the default web interface, the application infrastructure here includes prompts and logic already optimized to project-specific workflows, direct API access to relevant platforms (Synapse), the local file system, configured databases, and additional tools/agents to accomplish various tasks.
 This infrastructure will also need to include guardrails.

-Regular end users should download and use the artifact .jar.
+First make sure Java is installed on your system.
+Then, for most regular end users, download and use the artifact jar.

 ##### With a release jar (most end users)